SOC Analyst Career Path: Certification, Role, Salary, and More

 Cybersecurity SOC Analyst

-While this position is not one of prestige in the field, it still holds significance in the overall field of cybersecurity with some fairly significant responsibilities.
 SOC analysts serve as metaphorical watchdogs while simultaneously advising on information security.
-Their dual role involves them observing systems and networks for any signs of a digital attack before offering their employers and team methods that can be employed to prevent future attacks of the same nature.
+The dual role of a SOC analyst involves observing systems and networks for any signs of a digital attack before offering preventive methods to their employers and team that can be employed.

 SOC analysts are divided into 3 different levels of experience and responsibilities: